Adoptees can access birth certificates under new NY law

 “I would have waited until now,” he said.
 “And I would have missed out on a wonderful father.”

-He ended up finding his birth parents in Greenwich Village, where he had worked for several years as a paramedic.
+He ended up finding his birth parents in Greenwich Village in New York, where he had worked for several years as a paramedic.
 He discovered that his mother was baptized in a church on Christopher Street, while his father worked at a deli Pessalono had frequented.

 “When I met him, oddly enough I looked at him and thought, ‘Gee he looks so familiar,’” Pessalono said.
 “I realized he worked in this deli.
 He worked there and would serve me my breakfast in the morning.
 I would remember him walking his dog in the street.
 It was so weird.
 It was so surreal.”